gracco/sysadmin-interview-questions/README.md

   - tac it's a reverse cat, pritting the file bottom to up.

  * ```curl```
-  - curl or cURL is a tool to transfer data from or to a server, using one of the supported protocols. cURL can be called a CLI browser, you can user authentication, change the HEADER, and do a lot of stuffs with it.
+  - curl or cURL is a tool to transfer data from or to a server, using one of the supported protocols. cURL can be called a CLI browser, you can use to authenticate, change the HEADER, and do a lot of stuffs with it.

  * ```wget```
   - wget is a tool for retrieving files using HTTP, HTTPS or FTP.